gugarosa/opf_siamese/README.md

 ./pipeline.sh
 ```

-Such a script will conduct every step needed to accomplish the experimentation used throughout this paper.
+Such a script will conduct every step needed to accomplish the experimentation used throughout this chapter.
 Furthermore, one can change any input argument that is defined in the script.

 ---